kubos/kubos/docs/architecture-overview.rst

 Space/Ground Communication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-As stated before, all communication is UDP.
+As stated before, all communication is done over UDP.
 The way this is acheived for the space/ground link is through the communication service.
 This service provides UDP passthrough so the details of the radio link packetization, the encryption, etc. are transparent to the onboard services.
 See the :doc:`service documentation <services/communication-service>` for more details of how this is accomplished.
 The usage of this UDP passthrough over the space/ground link is governed by two major use cases: nominal operations and error recovery.
 Since these are so drastically different they have been broken out individually.

 Nominal Operations
 ^^^^^^^^^^^^^^^^^^